 With two decades of experience on the operatic stage in over 80 different roles and on the concert stage as a tenor soloist , Ferrante maintains an acclaimed career as both a tenor and a sought-after voice teacher, having taught singers who appear on the greatest stages in the world as soloists, recording artists, and winners in major competitions.
-He leads the classical voice discipline for YoungArts and is currently on the voice faculty of several American young artist training programs.
-In the Summer of 2020 during the closure of theaters, Ferrante regularly offers singing lessons online.
+As an administrator, he leads the classical voice discipline for YoungArts and is currently on the voice faculty of several American young artist training programs.
+In 2021, Ferrante served as the Director of the Wolf Trap Opera Studio and continued his role as voice faculty at Wolf Trap, and the training programs at Minnesota Opera, Pensacola Opera and Nashville Opera.
+In the Summer of 2022, he joined the voice faculty of the Janiec Opera Company of the Brevard Music Center.
+In addition to his continued work at these programs, Ferrante joins the voice faculty at Portland Opera and offers masterclasses at Arizona State University, University of Miami Frost School of Music and Tennessee State University as part of Nashville Opera's HBCU partnership.

 Ferrante's most recent performances include a debut with the New World Symphony as the tenor soloist in Nico Muhly's Keep in Touch conducted by the composer, Beppe in Pagliacci with Opera Omaha, Bardolfo in Falstaff with Intermountain Opera, a debut with Nashville Opera as Little Bat in Susannah, a return to the Key Chorale as the tenor soloist in Elijah, his first performances as Remendado in Carmen with the Bar Harbor Music Festival and Little Victor in Kevin Puts and Mark Campbell's Elizabeth Cree, a role he created for Opera Philadelphia and reprised with Chicago Opera Theater.